shilpakc927/EXCEL.project2/README.md

 ---
 ## 📁 Files Included
-- `superstoredata project2.xslx` – Excel file with dashboard and raw data
+- `Superstoredata project2.xslx` – Excel file with dashboard and raw data
-- `superstoredata project2.pdf` – Dashboard preview image
+- `Superstoredata project2.pdf` – Dashboard preview image

 ---
 ## 📂 How to Use